 2. Trinity College Dublin

 The School of Nursing and Midwifery at Trinity College Dublin is a top-ranking nursing school in the country with many specialised courses.
-The programs at the college range from general nursing to mental health, children's health, and community health, among others.
+The programmes at the college range from general nursing to mental health, children's health, and community health, among others.
 The modules in the courses have been designed to provide evidence-based knowledge promoting excellence in nursing practice.
-The undergraduate courses at the college are not available for non-EU students, but there are a variety of postgraduate programs for international students in various nursing sections.
+The undergraduate courses at the college are not available for non-EU students, but there are a variety of postgraduate programmes for international students in various nursing sections.

 3. University College Dublin